braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/advanced_use_cases/android_google_tag_manager.md

 ![Tag Variable Event Name][6]

-Lastly, log an event through Firebase/Google Tag Manager using the Firebase Analytics event name that matches our tag's trigger name, `played song`.
+Lastly, when a user plays a song in our app, we will log an event through Firebase/Google Tag Manager using the Firebase Analytics event name that matches our tag's trigger name, `played song`.

 {% tabs %}
 {% tab JAVA %}